oxheadalpha/teztnets/mondaynet-about.markdown

 permalink: /mondaynet-about
 ---

 A testnet that restarts every Monday launched from tezos/tezos master branch.
-It runs Nairobi for 8 cycles then upgrades to proto Alpha.
+It runs Oxford for 8 cycles then upgrades to proto Alpha.

 | | |
 |-------|---------------------|